Tray with delicious food on the plane, business class travel

 Note that Order Reshop and Order Change messages are also used for partial and full cancellations.
 Change requests deal with unpaid products, while paid items are processed through the reshop flow.
 “There are special cancellation offers that show how much will be refunded and what penalties are applied.
 The traveler must accept such an offer to cancel the flight,” Eugene explains.

 Notification on airline-initiated order change.
 The airline informs the seller of any changes made to an order and follow-up actions it takes.
 The seller must acknowledge the information receipt.
-This capability is applied when an airline changes the schedule, switches the aircraft assigned to a flight, which can result in seat reassignments, or updates pricing and terms for certain services after the order was created.
+This capability is applied when an airline changes the schedule, switches the aircraft assigned to a flight with a resultant seat reassignment, or updates pricing and terms for certain services after the order was created.

 Messages involved: Order Change Notification request, Acknowledgement